FLUX-SE/all_docs/en_US/spat_revolution_doc/Scene_based_streams.md

 To help with these different standards, we have created Ambisonics presets to simplify the use of it.
 These setups the normalization and sorting with common standards:
 - AmbiX: used for example by Youtube and Facebook 360.
 The normalization is SN2D  /SN3D and the sorting ACN.
 - B-Format: the normalization is Fuma, and the sorting FMH.
-- Spat Room: the normalization is N2D / N3D and the sorting ACN.
+- SPAT Room: the normalization is N2D / N3D and the sorting ACN.

 !> Do not forget to transcode the ambisonic input if the format is different than N2D/N3D and ACN.